The Myanmar Travel Guide + F.A.Q’s

 Post our food adventure, we made our way to the jetty, where we crossed the Ayeyarwady river, to reach Mingun, where the highlight was the Hsinbyume Paya, apart from Mingun Pahtodawgyi which is a monumental uncompleted stupa and then finally headed to U Bein Bridge, our last attraction in Mandalay, to witness the sunset.
 But all we saw were human heads.
 U Bein Bridge during sunsets is a typical case of the attraction losing its charm owing to overtourism.

-Q – What to Eat and Drink in Myanmar?
+Q – What to Eat in Mandalay?

 📸 1 Tempura and Sticky Rice (White and Brown)